-The Canadian Association of Foot Care Nurses invites you to submit an abstract for a session at the 10th annual conference to be held in Niagara Falls, Ontario, May 24-26, 2019.
+The Canadian Association of Foot Care Nurses invites you to submit an abstract for a session at the annual conference to be held online May 27-28, 2022.

 Be a part of the CAFCN National meeting!

 The Canadian Association of Foot Care Nurses (CAFCN) is a dynamic, growing community of nurses dedicated to advancing the practice of foot care nursing through collaboration, education, and networking opportunities.